Eric Pierpoint: Acting

 Pierpoint's onscreen career began in 1984, landing his first role in the film Windy City.
 Later that same year, he was cast in his first lead role in the short-lived television series Hot Pursuit, which was produced by Kenneth Johnson.
 He continued to appear in guest roles on TV series during the 1980s, including winning a recurring role on the sixth season of the popular show Fame.
 In 1989, he was again cast by Kenneth Johnson in another TV series, the television adaption of the 1988 film Alien Nation.
 Pierpoint would take over the role of Detective Samuel "George" Francisco, originated by Mandy Patinkin in the film, starring opposite Gary Graham as Detective Matthew Sikes.
-The series, though very popular among fans, was canceled after one season.
-Pierpoint went on to play the character in five subsequent Alien Nation TV movies from 1993 to 1997.
+The series was popular, but cutbacks at Fox Television led to the cancellation of its entire drama output, including the planned second season of Alien Nation.
+Pierpoint went on to play Francisco in five subsequent Alien Nation TV movies from 1993 to 1997.
 Between 1993 and 2005, he starred in five separate guest roles on all four Star Trek series spin offs.
 He also continues to work regularly outside of science fiction, garnering many roles in popular films and TV shows during his career, including the 1997 film Liar, Liar and the more recent TV series Hart of Dixie and Parks and Recreation.

 In addition to numerous roles on television and film, Pierpoint has been active in theater, starring in many plays throughout his career.
 His most recent role was in The Lion In Winter for the Ensemble Theater Company.

 Writing

 In 2013, he completed his first book, a Young Adult Historical Fiction novel titled The Last Ride of Caleb O'Toole, which was published on September 3, 2013.
-His second novel, also historical fiction, is currently being written.
+His second novel, The Secret Mission of William Tuck, also historical fiction, was published in 2015.

 In addition to reading his work to middle school children in an educational book tour, he also teaches guest master classes in acting at various universities.